Introduction

 How to Do It: Lie on your side, propped on one elbow.
 Lift your top leg straight up, hold briefly, then lower.
 Switch sides after 20 seconds.

-Why It Works: Hits your obliques and hips for all-around support.
+Why It Works: Hits your side muscles and hips for all-around support.

 Mom Tip: Keep it low if your side feels wobbly.
 Build up.